-Electronic supplementary material The online version of this article (https://doi.org/10.1007/s13213-019-01461-y) contains supplementary material, which is available to authorized users.
+Electronic supplementary material The online version of this article (https://doi.org/10.1007/s13213-019-01480-9) contains supplementary material, which is available to authorized users.

-Angelo Del Mondo angelo.delmondo@unina.it

-&lt;sup>1 Department of Biology, University of Naples Federico II, Complesso Universitario di Monte Sant'Angelo, Via Cintia, 80126 Naples, Italy from various sources are used, including airborne particles and organic vapors, organic matter naturally present in sedimentary rock (usually between 0.2 and 2%), excreted organic metabolic products, and biomass from other organisms (Warscheid and Braams 2000; Urzì 2004).
-Stone-atmosphere interface can be considered as an extreme environment characterized by severe environmental fluctuations.
-Especially desiccation, low nutrient concentrations, large temperature variations, high exposure to wind, and UV radiation are some of the features of this stressful habitat (Viles and Cutler 2012).
+Angelo del Mondo angelo.delmondo@unina.it and self-sufficient microbial ecosystems that may be found on buildings, monuments, and bare rocks at all latitudes where direct contact with the atmosphere and solar radiation occurs (Gorbushina 2007; Caneva et al. 2008).
+These films are composed by densely packed microorganisms that live in selforganized structures of micron to millimeter scales.
+Made up of a multitude of many different microbial cells, the exertion of coordinated survival strategies increases biocide resistance and microbial fitness and avoids the loss of energy and nutrients (Stewart and Franklin 2008; Stone 2015).
+Typically, phototrophic biocenosis may allow the later growth of more complex communities, including the heterotrophic microbiota (Tomaselli et al. 2000).
+The association of phototrophic components embedded in a biofilm enriches itself with organic and inorganic substances and growth factors (Tiano et al. 2002) providing an excellent nutrient base for the subsequent trophic succession.
+However, the establishment of heterotrophic communities on rocks is possible even without the pioneering participation of phototropic organisms and may in fact facilitate the subsequent growth of photosynthetic populations (Roeselers et al. 2008).
+In this case, organic substrates from various sources are used, including airborne particles and organic vapors, organic matter naturally present in sedimentary rock (usually between 0.2 and 2%), excreted organic metabolic products, and biomass from other organisms (Warscheid and Braams 2000; Urzì 2004).
+Stoneatmosphere interface can be considered as an extreme environment characterized by severe environmental fluctuations.
+Especially, desiccation, low nutrient concentrations, large temperature variations, high exposure to wind, and UV radiation are some of the features of this stressful habitat (Viles and Cutler 2012).
 For this reason, only microorganisms with a very broad range of tolerance to multiple and fluctuating stresses can establish themselves under these conditions (Zakharova et al. 2013).